Climate change policy of California: Resilience and adaptation

 In 2020, the Ocean Protection Council released the Strategic Plan to Protect California's Oceans.
 This agreement sets a five-year action plan with four main goals and with many subtargets: climate change resilience, ocean access and equity, biodiversity, and the blue economy.
 Targets include adaption to support 3.5 feet of sea level rise by 2050, the restoration of 10000 acres of wetlands by 2025, and managed retreat for public buildings and infrastructure.
 The plan relies on existing funding sources for its first two years, and a possible half billion out of the $4.75 billion bond led by Governor Gavin Newsom for the rest.

-Even as California implements many mitigation policies in order to reduce greenhouse gas emissions, the pre-existing effects of climate change continues to impact the region.
-This can be seen from frequent wildfires, drought and floods.
-Therefore, the state issued the 2018 update of the Safeguarding California Plan which outlines over 300 ongoing actions by state agencies to reduce the effects of climate change on infrastructure, public safety and the economy.
+Even as California implemented many mitigation policies in order to reduce greenhouse gas emissions, the pre-existing effects of climate change continued to impact the region, as per a report published in 2015.
+This could be seen from frequent wildfires, drought and floods.
+Therefore, the state issued the 2018 update of the Safeguarding California Plan which outlined over 300 ongoing actions by state agencies to reduce the effects of climate change on infrastructure, public safety and the economy.

 A few examples of the hundreds of adaptation projects enacted by the state include: